averykhoo/recipes/recipes/moussaka.md

 * cheese on top

 1. Preheat oven to 180°C.
 2. Prepare the veggies.
 Frying / baking the veggies is optional.
+Consider cutting the veg into smaller pieces so that the moussaka is easier to scoop.
 3. Make the ragu and bechamel.
 4. Prepare a 3 inch deep dish.
 Layer in the veggies, ragu, and bechamel.
 The top layer should be bechamel.
+Try to make sure the bechamel and ragu have enough veg between that they don't mix
 5. Top with cheese.
 6. Bake for 20 mins at 180°C if the veggies aren't precooked.
 Bake for 60 mins if raw.